ruby-analysis/delfos/README.md

 ## Dependencies
-Only one explicit gem dependency on `binding_of_caller` (and one implicit dependency on its `debug_inspector`) Delfos by default depends upon a connection to a Neo4j instance for recording data.
+Only one explicit gem dependency on `binding_of_caller` (and one implicit dependency on its `debug_inspector`) Delfos by default depends upon an _optional_ connection to a Neo4j instance for recording data.

 ## Usage